 42. For the reasons outlined below, Appellant has not satisfied this Chamber that the requirements laid down in these three conventions must apply not only in the context of national legal systems but also with respect to proceedings conducted before an international court.
 This Chamber is, however, satisfied that the principle that a tribunal must be established by law, as explained below, is a general principle of law imposing an international obligation which only applies to the administration of criminal justice in a municipal setting.
-It follows from this principle that all individuals are guaranteed the right to have a criminal charge determined by a tribunal established by law.
+It follows from this principle that it is incumbent on all States to organize their system of criminal justice in such a way as to ensure that all individuals are guaranteed the right to have a criminal charge determined by a tribunal established by law.
 This does not mean, however, that, by contrast, an international criminal court could be set up at the mere whim of a group of governments.
 Such a court ought to be rooted in the rule of law and offer all guarantees embodied in the relevant international instruments.
 Then the court may be said to be "established by law."